Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 | :----------------------------------------------------------: |
 | <img src="https://s2.ax1x.com/2019/10/09/u5SFtH.jpg" alt="u5SFtH.jpg" border="0" width="450"/> |

 PMI is selected as the spar web material.
 Abutting aluminum pins are respectively fixed at the two wing roots and the center wing spar on the fuselage.
 The aluminum pins and the pine are connected by carbon rod, and then bonded to the web, and the outer flanges are covered to ensure the connection strength.
+(Please see the picture of spar structure above.)

 D-box and skin bear torques.
 The torsional stiffness of the glass fiber skin under different expansion modes and the twill expansion under different materials of monolayer are measured experimentally.